ASNA/ASNA.DataGateHelper/README.md

 ### Accumulating the rows in a DataTable

-There is a little bonus feature in `DGFileReader` that might be handy in some situations.
 By default, its `ReadEntireFile` loops over the file and reports each row read through its `AfterRowRead` event and does not accumulate the rows read.
 That way, you can read a very large file with minimal memory impact; by default there is only a single row in memory at any one time.

 However, there might be times, for files of rational size, where you want `ReadEntireFile` to collect the entire file.
 For example, you might want to fill a list or a grid with the contents of a small file.
 To do that with `DGFileReader` set its `AccumulateRows` property to `*True` before calling `ReadEntireFile`.
 After that call, the entire data read is present in `DGFileReader's` `DataTable` property.
 The code below shows how you might use `DGFileReader` to populate a `DataGridView` in a Windows form app.